 Practice experience in managing drug therapy for animals.
 Requirements: P4 standing.

 Community pharmacy experience emphasizing patient-centered care.
 Requirements: P4 standing.

 PHAR:9433 Elective Academic Rotation 6 s.h.

 Practice experience delivering pharmacy education with a College of Pharmacy faculty member.
 Requirements: P4 standing.

-Practice experience in pharmacy practice outside the United States.
+Practice experiences in pharmacy practice outside the United States with a focus on research, health care policy, and/or pharmacy education.
 Requirements: P4 standing.

 Practice experience consulting and providing services to patients transitioning through different patient care environments.

-Practice experience in regarding informatics in the health care setting.
+Practice experience in informatics in health care setting.

 PHAR:9438 Elective International Pharmacy Patient Care Rotation 6 s.h.